heremaps/here-data-sdk-typescript/@here/olp-sdk-dataservice-write/README.md

 **To publish data to the versioned layer:**

-1. Add the `@here/olp-sdk-dataservice-api` and `@here/olp-sdk-dataservice-write` packages to your dependencies.
+1. Add the `@here/olp-sdk-dataservice-write` package to your dependencies.

     ```
-    "@here/olp-sdk-dataservice-api": "1.5.0",
-    "@here/olp-sdk-dataservice-write": "1.0.0"
+    "@here/olp-sdk-dataservice-write": "^1.0.0"
     ```

 2. Import classes from the `olp-sdk-dataservice-write` module.